-- Combine: Combine orange juice, orange juice concentrate, orange zest, garlic, coconut aminos and sesame oil in a small saucepan.
-Let simmer while making the meatballs.
+- Combine the Sauce ingredients in a small saucepan.
+Let it simmer while making the meatballs.

 - Serve immediately.

-- Ground Chicken: Ground chicken can be very sticky so it helps to have a little bowl of oil next to you when you are making the chicken meatballs.
+- Ground Chicken: ground chicken can be very sticky so it helps to have a little bowl of oil next to you when you are making the chicken meatballs.
 Get a little oil on your fingers and then rub on the inside of the cookie dough scoop before scooping up the meatball mixture.
-The place directly onto the plate and just reform as necessary.

-- Other Options: If you aren’t concerned with Whole30/Paleo then feel free to serve with regular rice for a gluten-free option!
+- Serving: to keep it Whole30/Paleo you can serve it with broccoli and cauliflower rice.
+If you aren’t concerned with Whole30/Paleo then feel free to serve with regular rice for a gluten-free option!